-It is the all one place for playing all your favorite music and the output is clean and clear with enough details and the interface is nice it can fetch images associated with the song and display them at playtime.
+It is the one place for playing all your favorite music and the output is clean and clear with enough details the interface is nice it can fetch images associated with the song and display them at playtime.

 This time Deepin supports every format out there as well as streaming options available.
 But it has one bonus that surprised me: a burst screenshot mode.
 Click this, and it will index its way through the entire video, then save a bunch of thumbnails.

 Deepin Screenshot is a sophisticated screenshot software developed by the Deepin technology team.
 It’s characterized by smart window identification, shortcuts supporting, image editing, delay screenshot, social sharing, smart saving, image resolution adjusting, and other functions.

 This built-in screenshot utility simply embarrasses the default choice from any other operating system or Linux distribution.
 Fire it up and you can effortlessly capture your entire screen, window, or manual selection.